MutiahWijayanti/project/README.md

 ## Softwares/Libraries
 To use **Groovy KalBar**, you need to have the following software installed on your local computer:
-1. Python
+1. CS50 library for Python
+2. Python
-2. Javascript
+3. Javascript
-3. Flask-session
+4. Flask-session
-4. HTML
+5. HTML
-5. CSS
+6. CSS
-6. SQL
+7. SQL
-7. Bootstrap
+8. Bootstrap
-8. Jinja-template
+9. Jinja-template